mankah/Project-2/README.md

 ![image](./images/avg_price_per_view.png)

-On average, properties that are viewed at least 4 times will increase the selling price of a property
+On average, properties that are viewed at least 4 times will increase the selling price of a property.

 ### Livable Square Footage